hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-02-16-new-desk-part-3-gap-filling-and-sanding.markdown

 I poured the epoxy with the desk upside down.
 I think the right way up would have worked better.
 A place where you can see bubbles from above is a place where a bubble has space to rise to the surface and pop.
 But as you can see there are places where bubbles are visible from underneath but cannot rise.
 Also, there is no chance that a fold in the tape will get stuck in the epoxy on the top side, because there is no tape on the top side.

 In hindsight I can see why it is common to tint the epoxy (even with a dark brown colour which does not stand out).
-There are alot of visual imperfections that can happen in epoxy pouring, and a tint hides most of them.
+There are a lot of visual imperfections that can happen in epoxy pouring, and a tint hides most of them.

 ## First coat of sanding

-The first coat of sanding after filling in the larger cracks is the only time its necessary to remove alot of material.
+The first coat of sanding after filling in the larger cracks is the only time its necessary to remove a lot of material.
 Inevitably there will be large areas where the epoxy is above the original surface of the wood, and these puddles need to be sanded away to get back to the wood.

+{% include image.html url="/assets/img/belt-scratches.jpg" description="These scratches made by the belt sander take a while to clean up" %}

 I used a belt sander with 40 grit sanding belts for this purpose.
-This particular belt sander was already somewhat damaged.
-It's able to remove material very quickly, but the disadvantage is that it's very difficult to remove material evenly.
-If you leave it running in one position, it only takes a few seconds to dig a large hole, but it takes much longer to sand the rest of the surface to match the hole.
-You need to be very careful to hold it flat on the surface (especially close to the edges), to apply even pressure, and to move it over the surface with a consistent pattern and speed.

-{% include image.html url="/assets/img/belt-scratches.jpg" description="These scratches made by the belt sander take a while to clean up" %}
+This was very fast, but I can confirm that belt sanders can also cause a lot of damage very fast, so its important to maintain even pressure, use an appropriate pattern of movement, and avoid mistakes like rolling it over the edges or leaving it running in one position.

 I found that sanding can expose more gaps in the wood, and it pays to touch these up with epoxy later.
-This should be done as late as possible in the sanding process, but obviously not so late that you need to repeat a coat of sanding.
+This should be done as late as possible in the sanding process, but not so late that you need to repeat a coat of sanding.
 I'm not sure when that would be.
-I continued to use a 40 grit sanding belt after my final epoxy touch ups, but I suspect that doing it after one of the early coats with the orbital sander would have worked better.
-That would have avoided some gaps in the finished piece without leaving any puddles of epoxy.
-Epoxy sands faster than wood, so its not necessary to remove much wood to grind down a small lump of epoxy.
+I continued to use a 40 grit sanding belt after my final epoxy touch ups, but I suspect that doing it after one of the early coats with the random orbital sander would have left less unfilled cracks.

 ## Epoxying other faces

 {% include image.html url="/assets/img/empty-cracks.jpg" description="Quite a few unfilled cracks on the top side (underneath for the first pour)" %}

-In my slab, the majority of the gaps in the wood were accessible from the bottom face where I poured the epoxy, but there were still various other smaller gaps which were not filled with epoxy at this stage.
-For these I did some additional pours.
+In my slab, the epoxy poured from the bottom face was able to reach most of the gaps in slab, but there were still some smaller gaps visible from other faces which were not filled in this stage.
+To fill these I did some additional pours at different angles.

 {% include image.html url="/assets/img/stand.jpg" description="The mould, reconstructed as a stand" %}

-I reused the mould for the top side (with some adjustments to the screw positions).
+I reused the mould mostly as it was to pour from the top face.
 Things got a little bit more difficult for the edges though.
-I decided to reuse the melamine from the mould to build a stand to do the edge pours.
-It could hold the slab vertically to pour the cut edges, and also at an appropriate angle in order to pour the natural edge.
+I decided to reuse the melamine from the mould to build a pair of stands to hold the slab at the appropriate angles while I poured into the edges.

-For these pours, there was no need for a mould.
-Although were some gaps that weren't sealed around each edge, it was good enough to cover any potential leakage points with tape.
+For these pours, there was no need for a complete mould.
+Although were some gaps that weren't sealed around each edge, it was good enough to cover any potential leakage points with painters tape.

 ## Shaping the edges